 - 2 tbsp (28g) coconut oil or unsalted butter, melted and cooled slightly

-- 1 large egg, room temperature
+- 1 large egg (room temperature)

 - 1 tsp vanilla extract

-- ½ cup (120mL) pure maple syrup
+- ½ cup (120mL) pure maple syrup (room temperature)

-- ¾ cup (68g) grated carrots (about 1 smallish medium, peeled first!)
+- ¾ cup (68g) freshly grated carrots (about 1 smallish medium, peeled first!)

 - In a medium bowl, whisk together the oats, flour, baking powder, cinnamon, and salt.
-In a separate bowl, whisk together the coconut oil, egg, and vanilla.
+In a separate bowl, whisk together the coconut oil or butter, egg, and vanilla.
 Stir in the maple syrup until thoroughly incorporated.
 Add in the flour mixture, stirring just until incorporated.
 Fold in the carrots.
-Chill the dough for at least 30 minutes.
-(If chilling longer, cover with plastic wrap, ensuring it touches the entire surface of the cookie dough.)
+Chill the cookie dough for 30 minutes.

 - Preheat the oven to 325°F, and line a baking sheet with a silicone baking mat or parchment paper.

-- Drop the cookie dough into 14 rounded scoops on the baking sheet.
+- Using a spoon and spatula, drop the cookie dough into 14 rounded scoops on the baking sheet.
 Flatten slightly using a spatula.
-(The cookies don't spread very much!)
+(These cookies don't spread very much!)
 Bake at 325°F for 12-15 minutes.
 Cool on the baking sheet for at least 15 minutes before turning out onto a wire rack.

 View Nutrition Information + Weight Watchers Points